The National Youth Orchestra of Great Britain: all you need to know about this awesome collective of teenage musicians

 All you need to know about this hugely admired British orchestra, open to teenagers who are passionate about performing classical music

-It's making two appearances at the 2023 BBC Proms.
+After two triumphant appearances at the 2023 edition, it returns for the 2024 BBC Proms.
 But what is the National Youth Orchestra of Great Britain (NYO)?
 Where are its members drawn from, and how do you apply to join?
 Who are its illustrious past players?

 Read on for all your essential NYO facts...